Tutorial – Association Balance

 Full Funding – Maintaining a Reserve Balance at or near Percent Funded of 100%.
 Fully Funding is typically the most conservative Funding Objective due to the Reserve Fund being “strong”, at or near the 100% Washington States new laws for 2012 stipulate that an association must plan to be fully funded within the 30 year study period.

-Threshold Funding – Threshold Funding means keeping the Reserve Fund above a pre-determined dollar (a kind of “middle ground” objective) Probably the most common method used.
+Threshold Funding – Threshold Funding means keeping the Reserve Fund above a pre-determined dollar (a kind of “middle ground” objective).
+This is probably the most common method used.
+CAI encourages associations to have healthy funding.
+Healthy funding is considered to be between 60% and 80% funded.

 Statutory Funding – Maintaining a specified minimum Reserve Balance per statutes.
 (Washington does not stipulate a funding level so this is not applicable here)